orbitalmartian8/videocentral/README.md

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)

-# Video Hosting
+# VideoCentral

-Video Hosting is a FOSS video hosting platform for anyone who wants to create or consume content that isn't caught up in biased sorting algorithms.
+VideoCentral is a FOSS video hosting platform for anyone who wants to create or consume content that isn't caught up in biased sorting algorithms.

 ## Usage/Examples

-To use, you can either visit the [official hosted instance](https://linuxgamer.github.io/video-hosting), or self host your own.
+To use, you can either visit the [official hosted instance](https://linuxgamer.github.io/videocentral), or self host your own.

 #### Self Hosting